RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     import { TodoComponent } from './todo/todo.component';
     ```

-1. We want to make the Todo component the home page.
-We can do this by creating a `path: ''` route and making it go to the TodoComponent
+1. We want to make the Todo component the home page by updating the `path: ''` route and making it go to the TodoComponent

     ```TypeScript
     {